 Six flagship UK TV and radio news programmes are surveyed for a five days in selected months by the Expert Women Project.
-The latest months surveyed are February, March and April 2020.
+The latest months surveyed are February, March and April, and now adding May 2020.

-How is coverage of the Covid-19 pandemic affecting gender balance on TV and radio news?
+NEW!
+How is the May 2020 coverage of the Covid-19 pandemic affecting gender balance on TV and radio news?

-Male experts peaked in March 2020 with a three year high of 2.7 male experts to every woman expert interviewed on six UK flagship news programmes.
+Reviewing three months of coverage of the Covid-19 pandemic, the worst month was March.
+The ratio of men to women experts peaked in March 2020 with a three year high of 2.7 men experts to every woman expert interviewed on six UK flagship news programmes.

-Politicians and political advisers are the reason for the increase in the ratio.
+In March it was politicians and political advisers who were the reason for the increase in the ratio.
 It went up by 20% from the week monitored in February to the week monitored in March.

-If you take out the ‘politicos’, the ratio of male to female experts is much closer at 2-1, virtually the same as February at 1.9-1.
+If you take out the ‘politicos’, the ratio of men to women experts is much closer at 2-1, virtually the same as February when the ratio was 1.9-1.

-But the good news is that in April, the proportion of women experts comes surging back to offset the politicians as news journalists began to focus on healthcare – and practice rather than policies.
+In April, the proportion of women experts came surging back to offset the politicians as news journalists began to focus on healthcare – and practice rather than policies.
 Every programme has a good story somewhere in the stats – but they have all been hindered in aiming for gender equality by a male dominated administration.
 Thank goodness for the NHS which has four times as many women as men, and even in the top rank, has a ratio of only 1.7 men to women unlike the cabinet at 2.7 -1.
 When the story moved to front-line workers, there were more women experts on the news.
 The overall ratio for April was 2.1-1.